Letters from Lodi

 Bokisch: Although the on-premise market has been affected by the pandemic this year, we are confident that we will bounce back as those markets open back up.
-Markus and I have always prided ourselves in making wine that pairs perfectly with food, so restaurant sales continue to be big part of our future moving forward.
+Markus and I have always prided ourselves in making wine that pairs perfectly with food, so restaurant sales continue to be a big part of our future moving forward.

-Has the past year given you the opportunity to evaluate or make any changes in terms of wine styles, portfolio or approach to marketing?
+Has the past year given you the opportunity to evaluate or make any changes in terms of wine styles, portfolio, or approach to marketing?

 Felten-Jolley: Yes, it has made us get more creative in marketing, thinking outside the box.
 This year has changed the wine industry forever when it comes to being different and standing out.